Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 101-print_number.c a function that prints an integer.
+File 102-magic.c is a magic file